Supporting copy for the Request Service call out button.

 -What exactly is driver's education: Our private course is a minimum of 14 hours (8 hours of class and 6 hours of driving).
 It is geared to teach students the fundamentals of driving, the rules of the road, and defensive driving techniques and methods.
 You can sign up for longer courses, but 14 hours is the minimum length (required for successful completion) to obtain your license.

 -What are the laws for teenagers?
 Most 14, 15 year old teens must hold a photo permit for 1 year, practice 50 hours of supervised driving with a parent or guardian.
 Most students under 16 also need to pass a driver's education program.
 Most students 16 (without a permit) need to obtain their permit and hold it at least until their 17th birthday.
 Students 16 and 17 are also required to complete 50 hours of supervised practice with a parent or guardian.
 All students, which pass driver's education earn a Certificate of Completion.
 This Certificate usually allows Kansas teenagers to obtain their license with no additional testing.
-This Certificate of Completion will expire in 2 years, and (if it does expire) the student will to be required to perform and pass a driving test at the DMV, or the student can re-enroll and retake their 14-hour driver's education class again.
-ONE IN 500 WDS STUDENTS LET THEIR CERTIFICATE EXPIRE, AND THEY USUALLY FIND OUT WHEN THEY ARE TICKETED BY THE POLICE FOR DRIVING ILLEGALLY (ON AN EXPIRED PERMIT), INSTEAD OF HAVING A CURRENT DRIVER'S LICENSE.
+If you forget to go to the DMV, remember this Certificate of Completion will expire in 2 years.
 For more info and more details, please view our "Teen Laws" page of this website or you can google "Kansas Driving Handbook" to see what the State of KS says too.

 -Does the course include a permit or learner's permit?
-Yes, if you pass our written test at the end of the 8-hour class, all students (without a permit) can pick up their temporary driver's ed permit from our west office the next day after class.
+Yes, if you pass our written test at the end of the 8-hour class, all students (without a permit) will receive their temporary driver's ed permit after class.
 If you already have a permit, then you won't need this temporary paper permit --unless your DMV permit is expired or lost.
-DO NOT TAKE THE DMV WRITTEN TEST IF YOU HAVE TAKEN OUR CLASS.
-YOUR TEMPORARY DRIVER"S ED PERMIT WILL GET YOU THE PHOTO IP, USUALLY WITH NO ADDITIONAL TESTING AT THE DMV.
+Most students (ages 14-17) need to exchange this temporary permit for their photo permit.
+AT THE DRIVER"S LICENSE OFFICE, DO NOT ASK TO TAKE THE DMV WRITTEN TEST, AS YOUR DRIVER'S ED PERMIT WILL GET YOU YOUR PHOTO IP --USUALLY WITH NO ADDITIONAL TESTING.

 -